justinhj/whid/README.md

+# Whid
+## Summary

-# A simple plugin to play with windows
+A simple plugin to play with windows

 See https://www.2n.pl/blog/how-to-write-neovim-plugins-in-lua